LonoCloud/hipchat_export/README_lonocloud.md

 ```

 Downloading all my (Joel Martin) 1x1 chats messages (without media
-files) took XYZ seconds.
-The reason for this is that the API itself is
-not particularly fast and the export API is throttled and so the
+files) took 24 minutes to download 43,000 individual messages.
+The
+reason for this is that the API itself is not particularly fast and
+the export API has a limit to the number of requests that can be made
-script has to pause periodically.
+every 5 minutes and so the script has to pause periodically.